Matheus1714/operation-center/README.md

 sudo ./cosmos-control.sh start
 ```

-With this command, a container will be created in <a href="https://www.docker.com/" target="_blank" >Docker</a> with the application running.
-After all operations are done, just enter the address: <a href="http://localhost:2900" target="_blank" >http://localhost:2900</a>.
+With this command, a container will be created in <a href="https://www.docker.com/" target="_blank" >Docker </a> with the application running.
+After all operations are done, just enter the address: <a href="http://localhost:2900" target="_blank" >http://localhost:2900 </a>.

 To stop using the container, just use: